-EWWW IO is the only plugin that lets you optimize images using tools on your own server (jpegtran, optipng, pngout, pngquant, gifsicle, cwebp).
-If you feel the need for more speed, get more compression and offload the CPU-intensive process of optimization to our specialized servers.
+EWWW IO is the only plugin that lets you optimise images using tools on your own server (jpegtran, optipng, pngout, pngquant, gifsicle, cwebp).
+If you feel the need for more speed, get more compression and offload the CPU-intensive process of optimisation to our specialised servers.

 With Easy IO, images are automatically compressed, scaled to fit the page and device size, lazy loaded, and converted to the next-gen WebP format.

 Stuck?
 Feeling like maybe you DO need that rocket science degree?
 We provide free one-on-one email support to everyone.